iszczesniak/ggl/interface/index.md

 * should the graph be directed or not?

 * should a graph be static or dynamic?
+Is it implemented with data structures which size doesn't change?

 * should it be a graph or a multigraph?